Step 1: Choose the Right Accounting Method

 Manual Accounting Using Spreadsheets

-Investing in good accounting software will let you stay organized and save time in the long run.
+Investing in good startup accounting software helps you stay organized and save time in the long run.
+However, many founders eventually choose to bring in outsourced bookkeeping services once spreadsheets stop scaling.

 Step 4: Keep Track of All Transactions